-The percentage of developed land, as estimated through the 2006 National Land Cover Database (NLCD), was used as the primary means for stratifying lakes and ponds included in the trend monitoring network in order to track trends in water quality conditions with respect to potential anthropogenic stressors.
-As noted above in the river and stream trend network section, land development can be associated with multiple stressors that can, collectively, affect water quality conditions.
-Further, these stressors are typically local in nature, and thus, are best managed by local activities and decisions.
+The percentage of developed land, as estimated through the 2006 National Land Cover Database (NLCD), was used to categorize lakes and ponds included in the trend monitoring network in order to track trends in water quality conditions with respect to potential anthropogenic stressors.
+As noted above in the river and stream trend network section, land development can be associated with multiple stressors that can collectively affect water quality conditions.
+Further, these stressors are typically local in nature and are best managed by local activities and decisions.

-Categorical breakpoints in the percentage of developed land for lakes and ponds included in the trend monitoring network were the same as those utilized for rivers and streams and follow the same overall justification.
-That is, they provide a generalized representation of the current landuse patterns across the state.
+Categorical breakpoints in the percentage of developed land for lakes and ponds included in the trend monitoring network were the same as those used for rivers and streams and follow the same overall justification.
+That is, they provide a generalized representation of the current land use patterns across the state.
 Table 23 provides the breakdown of VLAP lakes and ponds by development class categories.